yashdev9274/Data-Scientist-Roadmap/7 Most Demanding Job Roles in Artificial Intelligence.md

-## 7 Most Demanded Job Roles in Artificial Intelligence
+## 7 Most Demanding Job Roles in Artificial Intelligence

 There are many different job roles within the fields of machine learning and artificial intelligence.
 Some of these roles include: